IntelRealSense/librealsense/readme.md

 *Q:* How is this implemented?

 *A:* The library communicates with RealSense devices directly via the UVC and USB protocols.
 It does not link against DSAPI or IVCAM-DLL.
 Most of the library source code is platform agnostic, but there is a small UVC abstraction layer with platform-specific backends, including:
-  * A LibUVC backend which provides user-space access to UVC devices on Linux and Mac OS X
+  * A `libuvc` backend which provides user-space access to UVC devices on Linux and Mac OS X (built with libusb)
-  * A Video4Linux backend which provides kernel-space access to UVC devices on Linux
+  * A `video4linux2` backend which provides kernel-space access to UVC devices on Linux
-  * A Windows Media Foundation backend which provides kernel-space access to UVC devices on Windows , a Video4, using Media
+  * A `Windows Media Foundation` backend which provides kernel-space access to UVC devices on Windows

-*Q:* Is it maintained or supported?

-*A:* It is supported in the sense that bugs will be fixed if they are found and new features will be periodically added.
-It is not intended to replace functionality developed by other teams to support HVM (firmware updates, etc), nor materially impact SSG’s roadmap for the SDK/DCM – it is independent and outside of these major efforts.

 ## Example Applications